rust-lang/blog.rust-lang.org/content/inside-rust/_index.md

 +++
 title = "Inside Rust Blog"
+description = "Want to follow along with Rust development?
+Curious how you might get involved?
+Take a look!"
+[extra]
 index_title = 'The "Inside Rust" Blog'
 link_text = 'the "Inside Rust" blog'
-description = "Want to follow along with Rust development?
-Curious how you might get involved?
-Take a look!" index_html = """
+index_html = """
 This is the <b>"Inside Rust"</b> blog.
 This blog is aimed at those who wish \
 to follow along with Rust development.
 The various \